jmcguire/learning/7_languages_7_weeks/io/notes.md

  - `InitialCapsObject := AnotherObject` - a new type of AnotherObject
  - `lowercaseobject := AnotherObject` - an "instance" (kinda) of AnotherObject, not a new type

+Both are objects.
+Only one is a type object.

 ### Common messages for objects